 Introduction

-Points Rummy is one of the most popular variants of rummy, a classic card game enjoyed by players around the world.
+Points Rummy is one of the most popular rummy variants, a classic card game players worldwide enjoy.
 In this game, players aim to form valid sets and sequences of cards in their hands and reduce their points to zero or as low as possible.

 What is Points Rummy?